Urban Legend (film): Sequels

 A sequel titled Urban Legends: Final Cut was released in 2000, and the direct-to-video film Urban Legends: Bloody Mary in 2005.
 Ghosts of Goldfield was originally intended to be the fourth entry in the franchise, but the title was dropped due to licensing issues.

+Remake

+In 2003, Whistle, an unofficial Indian Tamil-language remake was released.

 Reboot

 In February 2020, a reboot of the film was announced to be in development, to be written and directed by Colin Minihan.
-In August, Sydney Chandler, Katherine McNamara and Keith Powers were cast in the film.
+In August, Sydney Chandler, Katherine McNamara and Keith Powers were in talks to star in the film.
 In October 2022, Minihan revealed that the film had been cancelled due to "bad timing".
 In the following months, Eli Roth confirmed that it was due to the studio losing interest, and McNamara reported that it was due to the COVID-19 pandemic.

 In April 2025, it was announced that a new reboot was in development by Screen Gems, with Shanrah Wakefield writing the script.
-Gary Dauberman and Neal H. Moritz are set to produce, with the story aiming to be "an examination of what an urban legend looks like in a post-digital world."
+Gary Dauberman and Neal H. Moritz are set to produce, with the story aiming to be "an examination of what an urban legend looks like in a post-digital world".
+In September 2026, original film star Rebecca Gayheart expressed interest in joining the cast.